micropython/webrepl/README.md

 all interaction with your boards still happen locally in your own network).

-At this time, WebREPL client cannot be accessed over HTTPS connection.
+At this time, WebREPL client cannot be accessed over HTTPS connections.
 This is due to not widely published policy that HTTPS pages may access only WSS (WebSocket Secure) protocol.
-This is somewhat similar to warnings issues when e.g. an HTTPS paeg loads an image over plain HTTP.
-However, in case of WebSockets, some browsers don't even issue a user-visible warning, and other may word it confusingly, so it's hard to understand that it applies to WebSocket connection.
-As WebREPL is intended to be used only within user's local network, HTTPS isn't strictly required, and not accessing webrepl.html over HTTPS is a suggested workaround.
+This is somewhat similar to warnings issued when e.g. an HTTPS page loads an image over plain HTTP.
+However, in case of WebSockets, some browsers don't even issue a user-visible warning, and others may word it confusingly, so it's hard to understand that it applies to WebSocket connections.
+As WebREPL is intended to be used only within a user's local network, HTTPS isn't strictly required, and not accessing webrepl.html over HTTPS is a suggested workaround.